Business Visitor Visa Australia

 Short-Term Trips for Work

-If you’re travelling to Australia for meetings, conferences or short business visits but not to take up a job, you’ll usually need a Business Visitor Visa Australia.
-For most travellers this means the Visitor Visa (subclass 600) Business Visitor stream, or business visitor use of the eVisitor (651) or Electronic Travel Authority (ETA 601).
+If you’re visiting Australia for meetings, conferences or short business trips (without taking up employment), you’ll usually need a Business Visitor Visa.
+This is typically the Visitor Visa (600) or business use of the eVisitor (651) or ETA (601).

-Visa4you helps you (and your company) pick the right option, understand what business activities are allowed, and prepare a clean, low-risk application.
+Visa4you helps you choose the right option, understand what’s allowed, and prepare a strong visa application.

 Business Visitor Visa are for people who need to travel to Australia for short business activities, without entering the Australian labour market.
 Typical Business Visitor Visa include:

-- eVisitor (subclass 651) – for eligible European passports
+- eVisitor (Subclass 651) – for European passports

-- Electronic Travel Authority (ETA – subclass 601) – for certain eligible passports via the ETA app
+- Electronic Travel Authority (ETA – Subclass 601) – for certain nationalities

 You cannot take up a job in Australia or provide services to an Australian business that competes with local employees.